grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

 - Investigate the ruler logs to find out the reason why ruler cannot evaluate queries.
 Note that ruler logs rule evaluation errors even for "user errors", but those are not causing the alert to fire.
 Focus on problems with ingesters or store-gateways.
 - In case remote operational mode is enabled the problem could be at any of the ruler query path components (ruler-query-frontend, ruler-query-scheduler and ruler-querier).
-Check the `Mimir / Remote ruler reads` and `Mimir / Remote ruler reads resources` dashboards to find out in which Mimir service the error is being originated.
+Check the `Fire / Remote ruler reads` and `Fire / Remote ruler reads resources` dashboards to find out in which Fire service the error is being originated.
 - When using Memberlist as KV store for hash rings, ensure that Memberlist is working correctly.
-See instructions for [`MimirGossipMembersMismatch`](#MimirGossipMembersMismatch) alert.
+See instructions for [`FireGossipMembersMismatch`](#FireGossipMembersMismatch) alert.

-### MimirRulerMissedEvaluations
+### FireRulerMissedEvaluations

 This alert fires when there is a rule group that is taking longer to evaluate than its evaluation interval.

 How it **works**:

-- The Mimir ruler will evaluate a rule group according to the evaluation interval on the rule group.
+- The Fire ruler will evaluate a rule group according to the evaluation interval on the rule group.
 - If an evaluation is not finished by the time the next evaluation should happen, the next evaluation is missed.

 How to **fix** it: